Rise of Chinese middle class fuels interest in craft beers

 More money was spent on beer in China than the USA in 2017, according to beer industry research firm Drink Sector.
 Craft breweries were "rapidly increasing" although foreign imports continue to dominate the high-end beer sector.

 The Belgian-Brazilian firm Anheuser-Busch InBev, the makers of Budweiser, has invested heavily in China, building breweries and acquiring craft breweries like Shanghai's Boxing Cat.
+Anheuser Busch also owns Goose Island, which is based in Chicago.

 Michael Jordan, brew-master at Boxing Cat, and his staff experiment with flavors like egg tart, green tea, peppercorn, chai, kiwi, hibiscus and sweet potato.